mbastard/TargetingCustomers_DAIB/Formative_Assessement.md

 Successfully detecting outliers is a crucial step in any clustering project.
 For the purpose of this project, we defined outliers as datapoints lying outside the upper (Q3 + (1.5 * IQR)) and lower fence (Q1 – (1.5 * IQR)).
 Looking at the three datasets, we detected the following outliers:

 ### Portfolio
-The portfolio dataset merely lists the ten different promotions and hence does not contain any outlier.
+The portfolio dataset merely lists the ten different promotions and hence does not contain any outliers or missing values.

 ### Profile
 In the profile dataset, we identified the following outliers: